nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ````

 ### 12. Delete a task: `deletetask`
-Delete a specified task from the database.
+Deletes a specified task from the database.

 Format: `deletetask <task number>`